Skip to content

 Article 318 bis CP: Facilitating Illegal Immigration (and How It Differs from Trafficking)

 Art.
-318 bis CP punishes helping a non-EU national to enter, transit through or remain in Spain in breach of immigration law, with a fine of 3 to 12 months or 3 months to 1 year in prison.
-Humanitarian aid is not an offence, and it is far less serious than human trafficking.
+318 bis CP punishes helping a non-EU national to enter or transit through Spain in breach of immigration law, unless the help is purely humanitarian.
+A fine of 3 to 12 months or 3 months to 1 year in prison, far below human trafficking.

 June 23, 2026